 Changing the battery in your Mitsubishi is an easy task that you can do yourself.

-Just make sure you have a few items on hand - 10mm tool, screwdrivers, and a battery post and terminal cleaning tool-, and you will be all set.
+Just make sure you have a few items on hand - a 10mm tool, screwdrivers, and a battery post, and a terminal cleaning tool-, and you will be all set.